 One of the themes across our series has been the impact of technology on every industry.
 It seemed the perfect place to start our conversation.

 Dr Travis Holland is a course director, lecturer and researcher in communication at Charles Sturt University.
-He certainly sees technology as central to communication and creative industries practice.
+He certainly sees technology as central to communication practice.
 Both now and in the future.

-“Perhaps the major trend that we will continue to see influencing how the communication and creative industries will change is the pervasive nature of the internet.
-However, the communication and creative industries are often at the forefront of changes that the internet has gone through, and will continue to be so in the future.
+“Perhaps the major trend that we will continue to see influencing how the communication industry will change is the pervasive nature of the internet.
+However, communication is often at the forefront of changes that the internet has gone through, and will continue to be so in the future.
 Everything is transferring online – even more so following the global pandemic – and the internet will continue to be the predominant delivery mode for all sorts of media.

 “While the internet is becoming more and more central to culture, it is becoming less clear what the future will be in terms of trust and governance.
-However, there are several ways communication and creative industries professionals can respond to this.
+However, there are several ways communication professionals can respond to this.

 “They’ll need to pay attention to the way the internet is governed, and how material they put or access online is owned.
 They will also need to think about how to use technology creatively to access audiences – to put their work in front of the people that want to see it.
 And they must be aware of misinformation, to have the capability to assess and find their way towards something resembling the truth.
 So data analysis and data visualisation are becoming important skills nowadays.